 The ABCs of Spirits by Alexandre Vingtier: J for Japanese Whiskey

 I will remember all my life the first time I tasted a Japanese whisky, late 2005: a Yoichi 1989, which did not envy the greatest Scotch whiskies and was absolutely amazing on a haggis that night.
 It’s one of the whiskeys that led me to become passionate and a professional taster.
-Shortly after, we selected the future single casks of Yoichi, Miyagikyo and Coffey Grain from Nikka, as well as Suntory’s first export cask, a Yamazaki 1986 aged 20 years in cask of mizunara, the Japanese oak then unknown to malted palates.
+Shortly after, we selected the future single casks of Yoichi, Miyagikyo and Coffey Grain from Nikka.
+And also a Suntory’s first export cask, a Yamazaki 1986 aged 20 years in cask of mizunara, the Japanese oak then unknown to malted palates.
 It was from 2006 that Japanese whiskey experienced an unparalleled acceleration of sales.
 The Japanese whiskey is full of treasures and we were only a handful to be interested in.

 The rise of Japanese whiskeys’ range in the 1980s must be understood as a survival solution for an industry in decline: the local population begins to sulk the national production to turn to cognac and scotch.
 So much so well that consumption will be divided by three in a quarter century.
 The Japanese are then happy to export their great vintages, cherishing the hope of restoring their image to the local market thanks to an international acknowledgement.
-After hitting the bottom, Japanese whiskey captures almost all medals, seduces the European palates and becomes locally popular again with the modernization of the highball (whisky, ice , soda) … and the producers then seek to go to America.
+After hitting the bottom, Japanese whiskey captures almost all medals.
+They seduce the European palates and becomes locally popular again with the modernization of the highball (whisky, ice , soda…).
+And the producers then seek to go to America.
 Not surprising then that the European oasis is drying up so quickly.
 Nobody was prepared for such explosion.

 Fortunately, with the establishment of the first Japanese Geographical Indications in 2015 for sake and shochu, and knowing that whiskey is eligible, we should see next years an equivalent protection to those of Irish whiskey and Scotch whiskey.
 For the present, Suntory proudly puts forward the words “Made in Japan” on its shelves…